johnpfay/EnergyPracticum2020/01_Overview/CourseOverview.md

 #### ♦ Research journal (25%)

-* Compile thoughts on various assigned "prompts" in a single document.
+* Compile thoughts on various assigned "prompts" in a single document, blog, or other format.
 * Write concisely and keep on topic, but do not worry about being "wrong".
+* *See below for more information...*

 #### ♦ GIS exercises (25%)

 * Complete the assigned exercises in a timely fashion.
-* Correct answers to challenges posed.
+* Submit answers to challenges posed.

 #### ♦ Submitting and presenting final project report (35%)